Climate leaders are united on one thing: Scotland’s glowing orange drink, Irn-Bru

 Ocasio-Cortez is not the only attendee taking a swig of the drink.

-George David Banks, who served as a White House climate adviser under former president Donald Trump, was washing down French fries with a cold Irn-Bru during an interview with The Washington Post earlier this week, saying it "tastes like bubblegum.”
+George David Banks, who served as a White House climate adviser under President Donald Trump, was washing down french fries with a cold Irn-Bru during an interview with The Washington Post earlier this week, saying it “tastes like bubble gum.”

 Florence Baker, an organizer with the Sierra Club’s British Columbia chapter, saw the drink as a welcome pleasure amid a stressful conference that has been characterized by late nights and frantic negotiations.